 “And the Day Came When the Risk It Took to Remain Tightly Closed as a Bud Was More Painful than the Risk It Took to Bloom.”

-Chloe McKinley, a registered clinical counsellor (RCC) and behavioural consultant, offers a unique therapeutic approach for individuals who need counselling in South Island.
-Chloe specializes in addressing the psychological needs of children, adolescents, adults, couples, and families, embracing cultural and gender diverse LGBTQ2 communities.
-She is one of the few counsellors in South Island to offer both clinical counselling and behavioural consultation.
+Chloe McKinley, a registered clinical counsellor (RCC) and behaviour consultant, offers a unique therapeutic approach for individuals who are seeking counselling in South Island.
+Chloe specializes in addressing the social, emotional, and psychological needs of children, adolescents, adults, couples, and families.
+Her approach strives to embrace and support neuro, cultural, and gender diverse communities.
+She is one of the few counsellors in South Island to offer both clinical counselling and behaviour consultation.

-Chloe uses an eclectic client-centered approach to therapy, allowing for adaptive treatment plans customized to meet the needs of individuals, families, or couples.
+Chloe uses an integrative, client-centred approach to therapy, allowing for adaptive treatment plans customized to meet the needs of individuals, families, or couples.
 She is registered with the British Columbia Association of Clinical Counsellors #10679 and is a Registered Autism Service Provider (over 6 years of age).

 Eating disorders clinical practices

 Multiple trainings in Autism Spectrum Disorder and related disorders